-CID will provide qualified investigators for child abuse investigations.
+Qualified investigators should be available for child abuse investigations.
 These investigators should:

-- (a) Conduct interviews in child appropriate interview facilities. - (b) Be familiar with forensic interview techniques specific to child abuse investigations. - (c) Present all cases of alleged child abuse to the prosecutor for review. - (d) Coordinate with other enforcement agencies, social service agencies and school administrators as needed. - (e) Provide referrals to therapy services, victim advocates, guardians and support for the child and family as appropriate. - (f) Participate in or coordinate with multidisciplinary investigative teams as applicable (COMAR 07.02.07.22; Md.
+- (a) Conduct interviews in child-appropriate interview facilities. - (b) Be familiar with forensic interview techniques specific to child abuse investigations. - (c) Present all cases of alleged child abuse to the prosecutor for review. - (d) Coordinate with other enforcement agencies, social service agencies and school administrators as needed. - (e) Provide referrals to therapy services, victim advocates, guardians and support for the child and family as appropriate. - (f) Participate in or coordinate with multidisciplinary investigative teams as applicable (COMAR 07.02.07.22; COMAR 07.02.07.23; Md.
 Code FL § 5-706(f); Md.
 Code FL § 5-706(g); Md.
 Code FL § 5-706.2(b)).